ixiaopan/blog/content/post/descriptive-statistics.md

 ### Median

 Though mean is widely used, it's sensitive to outliers.
 Suppose you have a set of data `1,2,3,4,5,6,100`, after some calculations, you find that the mean is `17.28`.
-However, it seems a bit strange since most of the data values is less than `10` except one extreme value `100`, which strech the distribution of the whole data to the right.
+However, it seems a bit strange since most of the data values is less than `10` except one extreme value `100`, which stretches the distribution of the whole data set to the right.
 This is why median comes.

 To get the median, firstly we need to sort the data in ascending order and then find the middle number that separate the data into two groups with the same size.
 In this example, the median is `4`.